Mohiuddin2/testing_assingment/README.md

 # Authorization service

-To authorize users please use our simple auth service based on JWT tokens.
+To authorize users the auth service( JWT tokens) are used which was provieded by the Netguru Authority.
-Auth service code is located under `./src` directory

-## Prerequisites
+## Prerequisites if Followd as bellow:

-You need to have `docker` and `docker-compose` installed on your computer to run the service
+ `docker` and `docker-compose` installed on my computer to run the service.

 ## Run locally

 1. Clone this repository
-1. Run from root dir
+2. Run from root dir
+3. Jwt secret is added docker-compose.yml file in the root directory.

 ```
-JWT_SECRET=secret docker-compose up -d
+Buld docker image with this cli: docker-compose up --buld
 ```

 By default the auth service will start on port `3000` but you can override the default value by setting the `APP_PORT` env var

+The docker iamge can be run with following cli the shell
 ```
-APP_PORT=8081 JWT_SECRET=secret docker-compose up -d
+Running Background: docker-compose up -d
+Running in shell: docker-compose up
 ```

 To stop the authorization service run